Getting Started

 result.save("output", output_format="csv")

-# Save results as JSON
+# Save results as Parquet

-result.save("output", output_format="json")
+result.save("output", output_format="parquet")

 Streaming Large Data